-- H-IM8.
-Encourage Energy and Water Conservation.
-The County shall support changes to the County's tax code to encourage new alternative energy systems, such as solar, wind and hydroelectric energy systems, and new water storage and water conservation measures intended-to-reduce surface water withdrawals from streams and creeks during summer low flow periods.
-Responsible Agency: Planning and Building Department.
-Timeframe: By December 31, 2026. - H-IM9.
-Continued Implementation of Effective Policies from the Previous Housing Element.
-The County shall continue to implement the policies from the 2009/2010 Housing Element labeled as "✓" in Section 8.12.20 of the Housing Element Appendix. - H-IM10.
-Consideration of Policies from the "Idea Bank".
-The County shall consider implementing the policies and implementation measures labeled with a "--" in §8.12.20 of the Housing Element Appendix as stand-alone projects with separate environmental review. - H-IM11.
-Ten-Year Plan to End Homelessness.
-The County shall actively support the implementation measures outlined in the Ten-Year Plan to End Homelessness and plan updates.
+Element Appendix as stand-alone projects with separate environmental review.

+H-IM11.
+The Ten-Year Plan to End Homelessness and the Homeless Strategy and Implementation Plan.
+The County shall actively support the implementation measures outlined in the TenYear Plan to End Homelessness and plan updates.
+The County shall actively support the implementation of the Ten-Year Plan to End Homelessness and the Homeless Strategy and Implementation Plan, and adopted updates to those plans.
+The Planning and Building Department shall collaborate with the Humboldt Housing and Homeless Coalition (HHHC) and the Department of Health and Human Services to facilitate implementation of the strategies specified in both plans for increasing access to stable and affordable housing for people experiencing homeless or most at risk of homelessness.
 Responsible Agency: Humboldt Housing and Homeless Coalition, Planning and Building Department and Department of Health and Human Services.
-Timeframe: Ongoing. - H-IM12.
+Timeframe: Ongoing.

+H-IM12.
 Homeless Humboldt Housing and Homeless Coalition.

-The County shall support continuation of the Humboldt Housing and Homeless Coalition, or its equivalent, in order to guide policy development and implementation of programs that address the needs of the homeless population throughout the entire county.
+- A. The County shall support continuation of the Humboldt Housing and Homeless Coalition, or its equivalent as the designated continuum of care, in order to guide policy development and implementation of programs that address the needs of the homeless population throughout the entire county.
 The County shall work cooperatively with cities to address the housing needs of the homeless population for the county as a whole.
+Responsible Agency: Humboldt Housing and Homeless Coalition, and Planning and Building Department and Department of Health and Human Services.
+Timeframe: Ongoing. - A.B.
 The Planning and Building Department shall appoint a representative to serve on the Humboldt Housing and Homeless Coalition Executive Committee.
 Responsible Agency: Humboldt Housing and Homeless Coalition, and Planning and Building Department and Department of Health and Human Services.
 Timeframe: By December 31, 2020. - H-IM13.
 Housing Accessibility for People with Disabilities.
-The County shall support housing access for persons with disabilities by fast-tracking reasonable accommodation requests consistent with the Americans With Disabilities Act, and prioritizing housing rehabilitation funds to assist qualifying residents in removal of architectural barriers.
+The County shall support housing access for persons with disabilities, including development disabilities, by fast-tracking reasonable accommodation requests consistent with the Americans With Disabilities Act, and prioritizing housing rehabilitation funds to assist qualifying residents in removal of architectural barriers.

 Responsible Agency: Planning and Building Department.
+Timeframe: Ongoing.

-Timeframe: Ongoing. - H-IM14.
+- H-IM14.
 Housing Trust Fund.
 The County shall support the Housing Trust Fund and Homelessness Solutions Committee, and its programs to develop shelter and conserve and develop housing affordable to low- and very low-income households.
 The County shall seek funding to provide an initial funding level of \$500,000.
 Sources of initial and long-term funding may include:

 - State and Federal Grants

 - Local Financial Institutions

 - Local Jurisdictions

 - Sale of Surplus County Property

 - County General Fund

 - Private Foundations and Individuals

 Responsible Agency: Planning and Building Department and Department of Health and Human Services.
-Timeframe: Ongoing
+Timeframe: Ongoing shall encourage flexible application of the multifamily zoned areas on the properties to ensure the minimum housing density is achieved for the parcel.
+Further, the County shall encourage lot line adjustments, land divisions and specific plans resulting in parcels sizes that facilitate multifamily developments affordable to lower income households on all sites in the Affordable Housing Residential LandInventory.
+When eligible, the County shall seek funding through state, federal and local financing programs.
+The County shall offer the following incentives for the development of affordable housing, including, but not limited to.